 Michigan companies that make an effort to diversity their recruitment still do not necessarily prevent discrimination from happening in the workplace.
 They also need to take steps to ensure that underrepresented employees have access to the same opportunities as all of their employees.
-A study of television writers found that the percentage who reported discrimination in 2019 was up to 68%.
-In 2018, 64% said they face discrimination on the job.
+A 2019 study of television writers found that 68% of them reported reported workplace discrimination in 2019.
+In 2018, 64% of television writers reported that they face discrimination on the job.

 Some of the discrimination was overt.
 Nearly one-third of the underrepresented writers said they had been sexually harassed at work.
 Over half experienced other types of harassment.
-However, discrimination can often take subtle forms, and this was the case for the writers surveyed as well.
+However, discrimination can often take subtle forms, which was the case for many of the writers surveyed.
 For example, just over 39% of underrepresented writers said they had seen underrepresented characters stereotyped or erased.
 Many also reported being the only member of their underrepresented group in the writer’s room.

 People who believe they are dealing with discrimination or harassment at work may want to consult an attorney.
-Unfortunately, it is not always possible to successfully take legal action against harassment and discrimination.
-First, the person must be part of a protected class based on factors such as race, disability, religion, national origin and more.
-Next, the court would need to agree that the actions constituted harassment or discrimination, which can be hard to prove in more subtle cases.
 An attorney may be able to advise employees regarding their rights and what steps to take at work.